nataliakiselev/updater/README.md

 It allows to fetch weather for a chosen city via city search component.
 Material-UI used for CSS.

-The news api used here is now only free in development mode, accessible form localhost.
-To see the whole project this needs to be run locally.
+The news api used here is now only free in development mode (accessible form localhost).
+For a demo project this needs to be run locally.

 ### todo:
 error notifications
 check city change & update
+change the news api for a free one